 The bizarre mishmash of flashbacks, slow motion sections put to classical music, scenes representing characters’ thoughts and an array of stylistic quirks make this feel more like watching Inland Empire than Rambo, and like Inland Empire it’s ultimately very confusing.
 But where Lynch is a master of atmosphere, Guy Ritchie fumbles around with a chess motif and about 30 seconds inexplicably done in cartoon.
 I kid you not.

 The dialogue is at times so strange I was genuinely left wondering if it was meant to be funny.
 Statham says “bastard” more times than I could count.
 Lines from his voiceover include “they’re smart.
 Smart as a pair of little boy’s shoes”, “it’s a dangerous combination, chess and cons” and “if there’s one thing I’ve learnt about experts, it’s that they’re experts on fuck all.”
-These are just the ones I managed to jot down, but almost every line of Statham’s dialogue has this quality to it.
 It all has the air of something that’s supposed to sound profound or sincere but is so woefully misjudged as to be completely laughable.

 Maybe Richie was aiming for The Usual Suspects meets Fight Club, but this limp and repetitive oddity is the result of a confused mind.
 Believe me when I say that this is far from a generic action film, but whatever it was aiming for results in a hopeless misfire that befuddles from beginning to end and will leave you thinking “what did I just watch?”